-Probe by Ward Schumaker is made up of a series of small, minimalist sculptures, his “ugly boxes,” and large scale paintings inspired by the space race and the first French atomic submarine.
+Probe by Ward Schumaker is made up of a series of small, minimalist sculptures, his “dumb boxes,” and large scale paintings inspired by the space race and the first French atomic submarine.
 A recent stint in NYC gave Schumaker permission to pick up a thread he started in the 1960’s,

 “Growing up in Nebraska, I'd always planned on moving to New York to paint, but when I graduated college in 1966, a foolish and addled road trip sidetracked me to San Francisco, where I've now lived for half a century.
 These subjects that had been of longtime interest subjects had less to do with engineering than something deep inside: a probing for mystery, meaning, power, and identity.
 The works looked very different from the non-objective, painterly work I'd been doing in San Francisco; they included photo transfers and printouts from magazines of the time.
 (I had kept them all those years!)
 I spent one or two years working on them, both in Manhattan and later back in our home in San Francisco.